syncfusion-content/wpf-docs/wpf/RichTextBox/Automatic-Suggestion.md

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/WPF-RichTextBox-Examples/tree/main/Samples/Automatic%20Suggestion/Multiple%20Suggestion%20Provider)

 ## Display a message when suggestions are empty
-When the entered item is not in the suggestion list, suggestionbox displays a text indicating that “We couldn’t find the person you were looking for.”.
+When the entered item is not in the suggestion list, suggestion box displays a text indicating that “We couldn’t find the person you were looking for.”.
 The text to be displayed for this can be customized using the SuggestionBoxErrorMessage property in resource file (.resx).
 •	Right click your project and add new folder named Resources.
 •	Add [default resource file](https://github.com/syncfusion/wpf-controls-localization-resx-files/tree/master/Syncfusion.SfRichTextBoxAdv.WPF) of SfRichTextBoxAdv control into Resources folder.